 Born July 18, 1957, in Welwyn Garden City, England, Faldo was a gifted all-around athlete who had the makings of a first-class cyclist.
 After his parents bought him a racing cycle when he was 12, the young Faldo horrified them by dismantling the whole machine because he wanted to know how it worked.
 Years later, he did the same thing with his golf swing.
 At 14, Faldo took up golf after watching the 1971 Masters on television.
 An early teacher, Ian Connelly, told him, “The easier you swing, the better you’ll hit it,” advice which helped shape Faldo’s syrupy action.

-Enlisting swing coach David Leadbetter in 1984, Faldo implored the instructor to “Throw the book at me.”
+Enlisting swing coach David Leadbetter in 1984, Faldo implored the instructor to “throw the book at me.”
 For the next three years, he toiled through poor performance as he went through the rigors of a risky mid-career swing change.
 But the swing that emerged, which emphasized the large muscles of the body in conformance with Leadbetter’s overriding tenet that “the dog wags the tail,” was more solid, more repeatable and more reliable.
-Faldo’s victory at Muirfield in 1987 was the validation, and the five majors that followed have been the proof.
+Faldo’s victory at Muirfield in 1987 was the validation, and the five Major Championships that followed have been the proof.

 On June 13, 2009, after six Major Championships, 39 tournament victories around the world and 11 consecutive Ryder Cups, Faldo was given knighthood.

 Sir Nick Faldo was originally inducted through the International category.